ChiatzenW/ECE444-F2022-EP/README.md

 # Education_Pathways

-This is a modified version of the previous Assignment1-template.
+This is a modified version of the previous Assignment1 template.

-Hardcodings are removed.
+The deploye version can be found at https://a1-docker.herokuapp.com/.

+## Changes
++ Remove hardcodes of backend urls.
++ Remove hardcodes of database, and replace the database with dummy static data.

 ## How to run it locally

 + Enter the repo directory
-+ Create a virtual environment and activate it: https://flask.palletsprojects.com/en/2.2.x/installation/
++ Create a virtual environment if you haven't done this before.
+Activate it.
 ```
 # Windows
 py -3 -m venv venv
 venv\Scripts\activate

+# For Mac and Linux, please check the link: https://flask.palletsprojects.com/en/2.2.x/installation/
 ```
 + Install dependencies
 ```